 What Hinders Workplace Collaboration in Companies?

-In this age of digitalization, there is a need for greater workplace collaboration.
+In this age of digitalization and digital transformation, there is a need for greater workplace collaboration.
 It is hard to think of any organization without a team of people working on it.
 Collaboration among employees helps in the innovation process and promotes greater productivity in the work environment.

 But, often, there are factors that hinder workplace collaboration and make it difficult for organizations to achieve their goals.
 Factors such as lack of clarity in roles and responsibilities, inflexible organizational structures, unwillingness to change, lack of trust among employees, lack of synchronization, not listening to new ideas can be detrimental to the effectiveness of collaboration in a company.